 - Swellings, numbness, pain or tenderness anywhere in your mouth

 Although ulcers can be caused by many factors, it is advisable to have it checked by your dentist or physician.
 Cancer-related pain usually doesn’t occur until the cancer is in its later stages, so even if an ulcer in your mouth doesn’t cause you any discomfort, it is better to be safe and have it looked at.

 Later Oral Cancer Symtpoms

 The later symptoms can include pain, numbness or a bleeding ulcer.
 At this point, it’s imperative that you see a dentist or physician immediately.

-Since the mouth is designed to heal more quickly than other body parts, you need to also have ongoing, long-term mouth issues check by your dentist.
+Since the mouth is designed to heal more quickly than other body parts, you need to also have ongoing, long-term mouth issues checked by your dentist.
 A dentist is able to detect throat or mouth cancer even before you are able to notice anything is wrong, they can detect the warning signs or oral cancer, so it is important not to miss any scheduled dental check up appointments.
 It is not just your teeth that might be in trouble!